-Side bite is a crucial element to your kart’s handling.
-However, it can be difficult to fine tune your side bite to be at optimum level.
-This is because there are just so many ways of adjusting it, and every adjustment is dependant on the other.
-Finding the right balance can be tricky.
+Side bite is a crucial element of your kart’s handling.
+However, it can be difficult to fine-tune your side bite to be at an optimum level.
+This is because there are just so many ways of adjusting it, so it’s key to understand where to look for kart side bite.

-Side bite is a term used by drivers in reference to the amount of grip you have throughout a corner.
-Having a lot of side bite means that the rear of your kart has a lot of grip.
-Having less side bite is having the rear of the kart feel looser.
+Side bite is a term used by kart drivers in reference to the amount of grip you have throughout a corner.
+Having a lot of side bite means that the rear of your kart has a lot of grip, but it can lead to understeer.
+Having less side bite is when the rear of the kart feels looser (more oversteer).

 6 key areas to look at for kart side bite are: